What's On in the Penistone Area 2025

 = 'To be confirmed' and 'Fb' = Facebook link.
 NB.
 Please note that errors are always possible on this website and the Events page.
 Essential details, such as the location or price, might be omitted from posters by gormless club secretaries or other details changed without notice.

 For tickets, go online, visit the Box Office or call 76 7532 weekdays 9am to 1pm, or when shows are running.
-Film prices are: (Online) Adult £7.50, Concessions (for young and old, stalls only) £6.50, but note that cash sales incur a £1 surcharge, see FAQs.
-Family tickets are available.
+Film prices are: (Online) Adult £7.50, Concessions (for young and old, stalls only) £6.50, cash sales incur a £1 surcharge, FAQs.
+Family tickets available.
 Other tickets vary according to the event.
-Paramount gift cards can be used on anything in the building, can be of any value and have no expiry date.
-Where possible, concession tickets are for over-60s and under-15s and proof of age may be requested for 12, 12a, 15 and 18 certificate films.
-Children under 16 in the circle must be accompanied by an adult.
-Free 'Relaxed Screenings' have a relaxed atmosphere without loud adverts or trailers and lights won't be fully extinguished, so you can still find the loo in the dark.
-British Board of Film Classification (BBFC) icons in the listings below are linked to their rating descriptions.
+Paramount gift cards can be used on anything in the building, be of any value and have no expiry date.
+Where possible, concession tickets are for over-60s and under-15s.
+Proof of age may be requested for 12, 12a, 15 and 18 certificate films.
+Under-16s in the circle must be accompanied by an adult.
+Free 'Relaxed Screenings' have a relaxed atmosphere without loud adverts or trailers and lights stay dimly on so you can still find the loo.

 Cashless Events